Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation.md

 ### Feasibility study
 > A preliminary study of the feasibility of implementing this feature.

 If we want to quickly find documents in large collections, we should use Firebase advanced queries.
 Advanced queries in Cloud Firestore allow quickly find documents in large collections.
-If we want to gain insight into the properties of the collection as a whole (e.g.g. builds per week), we need an aggregation over a collection.
+If we want to gain insight into the properties of the collection as a whole (e.g., builds per week), we need an aggregation over a collection.
 Unfortunately, Cloud Firestore does not support native aggregation queries.
-So, we should implement this calculation somehow, because of the Firestore limitations.
+So, we should implement this calculation because of the Firestore limitations.

 For now, to make builds aggregations we should load all builds and process calculations on the client, because Cloud Firestore does not support the aggregation queries.